-The time required for importation ranges from 11-12 days.
-Egypt has five major ports: Damietta, Alexandria, Port Said (east), Port Said (west), and Sokhna (Suez).
+The time required for importation ranges from 11-12 days and can be imported through one of Egypt's five major ports: Damietta, Alexandria, Port Said (east), Port Said (west), and Sokhna (Suez).

-In case of a rejection, according to article (117), chapter 4 of Decree 770 (2005), the exporter or importer may appeal the final inspection results no later than one week from the date of rejection.
+In the case of a rejection, according to Article (117), Chapter 4 of Decree 770 (2005), the exporter or importer may appeal the final inspection results no later than one week from the date of rejection.
 The concerned party shall file an appeal to MTS to present in front of the appeal committee.
 The appeal shall be accompanied by a nominal deposit, which shall be reimbursed if the appeal is accepted.